Work For Us

 Ashton Sixth Form

+The College is in the top 10% in the country for student progress on vocational courses and the top 25% in the country for A Level value added.
 The college has been recognised as one of the top ten Sixth Form Colleges in the north-west and is a major provider of quality academic and vocational post 16 education.
-We currently have the following vacancy:

 Due to the volume of applications for posts, it is not possible to respond to unsuccessful candidates at the shortlisting stage.

 Ashton Sixth Form College is committed to safeguarding and protecting the welfare of children and young people and expects all staff, governors and volunteers to share this commitment.
-The college is an equal opportunities employer.

 Fairfield High School for Girls